chainpoint/chainpoint-js/README.md

 A client for creating and verifying [Chainpoint](https://chainpoint.org) proofs.

-The Chainpoint Client handles communication with a distributed network of Nodes that make up the Chainpoint Network.
+The Chainpoint-JS Client handles communication with a distributed network of Nodes that make up the Chainpoint Network.

-The Chainpoint Client lets you submit hashes to a Chainpoint Node on the Chainpoint Network.
-Nodes periodically aggregate hashes and send data to Core for anchoring the hash to public blockchains.
+The Chainpoint-JS Client lets you submit hashes to a Chainpoint Gateway on the Chainpoint Network.
+Gateways periodically aggregate hashes and send data to Core for anchoring the hash to public blockchains.

-The Chainpoint Client lets you retrieve and verify a Chainpoint proof.
+The Chainpoint-JS Client lets you retrieve and verify a Chainpoint proof.
 Each proof cryptographically proves the integrity and existence of data at a point in time.

 This client can be used in both Browser and Node.js based JavaScript applications using `callback` functions, Promises (using `.then`, `.catch`), or Promises (using `async`/`await`) functional styles.

-**Important:** This library has been updated for v2 of the Chainpoint network.
+**Important:** This library has been updated for v4 of the Chainpoint network.
 This means that it won't work for older proofs and instead interacts with nodes on the new network.
 If you would like to still use this library for older proofs, please downgrade to v1.x.x

 ## Proof Creation and Verification Overview